cjamcu/marvel_universe/README.md

 ![Architecture Proposal](https://raw.githubusercontent.com/cjamcu/marvel_universe/main/images/clean-architecture.webp)

+## Testing Strategy

+Ensuring the reliability and stability of our application is crucial.
+To achieve this, we have adopted a comprehensive testing strategy that covers various aspects of the codebase.
+Our testing strategy is organized as follows:

+### Unit Tests

+We've implemented unit tests for different layers of the application using the Flutter test framework.
+These tests focus on testing individual functions, methods, and classes in isolation.
+Our unit tests are structured as follows:

+- **Core Layer Use Cases:** Unit tests for the core use cases, such as `MarvelHashGenerator`, ensure that crucial functionalities are working as expected.

+- **Characters Domain Layer Use Cases:** The domain layer's use cases, including `FindCharacters` and `CalculateLimitItems`, are thoroughly tested to validate their correctness and interactions.

+- **Characters Data Layer:** Our data layer unit tests cover various aspects, including the correctness of the `CharacterModel` data model and the functionality of the `MarvelRepositoryImpl`.

+- **Characters Data Sources:** Tests for the data sources, specifically `MarvelRemoteDataSource`, ensure that API interactions are functioning correctly.

+- **Characters Presentation Layer:** We've created unit tests for the `CharactersBloc`, validating the state management and business logic of the presentation layer.

+### Fixtures

+To facilitate testing, we've included fixtures in the `fixtures` directory.
+These JSON files, such as `characters.json`, contain sample data that closely resembles real API responses.
+These fixtures help ensure consistent and controlled testing scenarios.

+Our testing process involves running these unit tests on a regular basis as we develop and enhance the application.
+Additionally, we ensure that new features or modifications are accompanied by relevant unit tests to maintain code quality and stability.

 ## Dependencies

 We've leveraged a range of external dependencies to enhance the functionality and performance of the app.
 Each